The Wolf of Snow Hollow-2020

 You’re probably wondering why a director with Italian roots as strong as Bava’s would choose the cajun and gumbo-infused city of New Orleans- I was too.

 Why not choose a more gothic locale like Rome?
-The setting is even more jarring given the British and Italian actors cast in the film.
+The setting is even more jarring, given the film’s British and Italian actors.

-Rumor has it the events in the film happened in New Orleans but I’m not sure I buy that.
+Rumor has it the events in the film took place in New Orleans, but I’m not sure I buy that.

-Be that as it may, something is unsettling about this weird setting.
-But somehow it works as measured against the bizarre nature of the story.
-It’s so out there that for some reason it affects.
+Be that as it may, something about this weird setting is unsettling.
+But somehow it works, given the story’s bizarre nature.
+It’s so out there that, for some reason, it affects.

 Stegers is fabulous in the central role.
-She is controlled yet neurotic, madly in love with her beau on the brink of instability.
-She is also a strong, feminist woman as she brazenly carries on with her affair unconcerned of the consequences though death isn’t exactly what she expects.
+She is controlled yet neurotic, madly in love with her beau, on the brink of instability.
+She is also a strong, feminist woman as she brazenly carries on with her affair unconcerned with the consequences, though death isn’t exactly what she expects.

-Regardless, Stegers does a fine job and carries the action throughout the duration.
+Regardless, Stegers does a fine job and carries the action throughout.

-It’s tough to measure at the time whether Bava is going for mid-level camp or complete over-the-top bizarro.
-He knows the tricks of the trade and avoids the popular slasher effects like gore and blood.
+It’s tough to tell at the time whether Bava is going for a mid-level camp or a complete over-the-top bizarro.
+He knows the tricks of the trade and avoids the popular slasher effects, such as gore and blood.
 This is to his credit.

 Instead, he floods Macabre with juicy atmospheric elements and a perfect mood.
-This mood gets creepier as the plot develops reaching a crescendo at the conclusion when Richard, Lucy, Jane, and even the deceased Fred adjourn for a savory dinner where the events will never be seen coming.
+This mood grows creepier as the plot develops, reaching a crescendo at the conclusion, when Richard, Lucy, Jane, and even the deceased Fred adjourn for a savory dinner, where the events will never be seen coming.

-Macabre (1980) is a forgotten masterpiece that I highly recommend for any fan of Italian-style horror and those desiring a ghoulish and titillating journey into the macabre.
+Macabre (1980) is a forgotten masterpiece that I highly recommend for fans of Italian-style horror and those seeking a ghoulish, titillating journey into the macabre.

 How appropriate.